 Participants will gain a thorough understanding of issues related to trauma and refugee health and its determinants through interactive lectures, workshops, excursions as well as skills training.

-Jihad Suliman: Enriching, informative and unique, this is how the Global Health Summer Schools’s experience was to me.
+Jihad Suliman, media student, Syria/Germany: Enriching, informative and unique, this is how the Global Health Summer Schools’s experience was to me.
 The summer school gave me the opportunity to interact with open-minded and highly motivated young people who came from different cultures and backgrounds, young people who sat together and exchanged their experiences and discussed the topic from different aspects.
 Moreover, the lecturers were diverse in regard to their specializations and previous experiences, thus, more colorful brush strokes were added to the topic’s whole picture, as a result, my horizon was even more widened.
 More

 Anna Kanitz, psychologist, Germany: The summer school opened the doors to deal with political violence and trauma from different perspectives.
 It was enriching to be part of an inspiring learning atmosphere and a young international group that encounters complex global health issues.
 The week encouraged me to keep on contemplating psychology not just as a medical concept but putting trauma in a political and social context – a tailwind to continue working on the grievance of the current health system.